sarahmarshy/pgen_definitions/README.md

 In the code above, LPC1768 is defined.
 To add a new target, create a new project in IAR, select your desired target, save the project.

-Once you specified all needed information, test to build your project and check if the correct target is set in the IAR project.
+Once you specified all needed information, build your project and check if the correct target is set in the IAR project.

-If it does, use the import commmand with the .ewp project file as a parameter.
+If the project builds, use the import commmand with the .ewp project file as a parameter.